EthanYDONG/TP2DP2/README.md

 ### Main Scripts

-- **RMTPP_dpp_main.py**: The main script for running experiments with neural network-based point process and DPP.
+- **RMTPP_dpp_main.py**: The main script for running experiments with Bayesian mixture of point process with DPP prior.
 This script initializes the model, loads the data, and evaluates the performance.
-- **RMTPP_dpp_train.py**: This script handles the training of the neural network-based point process model with DPP.
+- **RMTPP_dpp_train.py**: This script handles the training of the Bayesian mixture of point process model with DPP.

 ### Models

-- **RMTPP.py**: Implementation of the Recurrent Marked Temporal Point Process (RMTPP) model.
+- **RMTPP.py**: Implementation of the neural network-based point process model.
 - **RMTPP_dpp.py**: Extension of the neural network-based point process model with a Determinantal Point Process (DPP) prior.
-- **HawkesModel.py**: Implementation of the Hawkes process model.
+- **HawkesModel.py**: Implementation of the parametric Hawkes process model.

 ### Utilities